C# HttpUtility.HtmlEncode MethodsAccess the HttpUtility class and call its methods HtmlDecode and HtmlEncode.

 string value3 = HttpUtility.HtmlEncode(value2);

 HtmlDecode and HtmlEncode are invoked with HTML parameters.
-The original string reference value1 is unchanged by the program, but the HttpUtility.HtmlDecode method transformed the encoded brackets into actual brackets.
+The HttpUtility.HtmlDecode method transformed the encoded brackets into actual brackets.

-to encode data in System.Web may require actual Server intrinsic objects in the ASP.NET pipeline.
-Using the HttpUtility.HtmlDecode, HtmlEncode, UrlDecode and UrlEncode methods is practical.
+Also: The other ways to encode data in System.Web may require actual Server intrinsic objects in the ASP.NET pipeline.

-We looked at the HttpUtility.HtmlDecode and HtmlEncode methods from System.Web.
-These can be used in any .NET project.
-You must ensure that the correct System.Web assembly is loaded into the assembly references in your project.
+A summary.
+We looked at HttpUtility.HtmlDecode and HtmlEncode from System.Web.
+We must ensure that the System.Web assembly is loaded into the assembly references in the project.